Specify the administrators and users who can install and manage add-ins for Outlook

 You need to be assigned permissions before you can run this cmdlet.
 Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To see what permissions you need, see the "Role assignments" entry in the Feature permissions in Exchange Online topic.

 Access to the Office Store isn't supported for mailboxes or organizations in specific regions.
 If you don't see Add from the Office Store as an option in the Exchange admin center under Organization > Add-ins > New , you may be able to install an add-in for Outlook from a URL or file location.
 For more information, contact your service provider.

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts for the Exchange admin center.

 Assign administrators the permissions required to install and manage add-ins for your organization

 Use the EAC to assign permissions to administrators

-You can use the EAC to assign administrators the permissions required to install and manage add-ins that available from the Office Store for your organization.
-For detailed information about how to do this, see Manage role groups.
+You can use the Exchange Admin Center (EAC) to assign administrators the permissions required to install and manage add-ins that are available from the Office Store for your organization.

 Assign users the permissions required to install and manage add-ins for their own use